-- 1. Continue to support the Lafayette County Housing Authority. - 2.
-Coordinate planning activities for senior/special needs/low income housing with Lafayette County and surrounding jurisdictions to effectively plan for residential growth. - 3.
-Discourage development in areas shown to be unsafe or unsuitable for development due to natural hazards, contamination, access, or incompatibility problems. - 4.
-Discourage residential development from areas where soils, slope, or other topographical limitations prove to be unsuitable. - 5.
-Ensure that all future development or redevelopment proposals enhance the overall quality of community life. - 6.
-Review new housing proposals and support those that meet the community's housing needs and that are consistent with the policies outlined in the Comprehensive Plan. - 7.
-Encourage cluster homes on smaller lots while preserving open space and encourage clustering rural residential homes away from agricultural operations. - 8.
-Support residents who want to use loan or grant programs assisting with purchasing or repairing homes. - 9.
+- 1. Encourage the provision of an adequate supply of single-family homes, condominiums and townhouses, apartments, duplexes, and manufactured homes. - 2.
+Encourage the location of multi-family apartment buildings, senior housing, and special needs housing near or in cities and villages, where there is easier access to public services and facilities. - 3.
+Encourage future residential development in areas that can be served with public utilities and community facilities. - 4.
+Discourage development in areas shown to be unsafe or unsuitable for development due to natural hazards, contamination, access, or incompatibility problems. - 5.
+Discourage residential development from areas where soils, slope, or other topographical limitations prove to be unsuitable. - 6.
+Plan for a sufficient supply of developable land for a range of different housing types, in areas consistent with the community's wishes, and of densities and types consistent with service requirements. - 7.
+Identify areas of land for future housing developments. - 8.
+Ensure that all future development or redevelopment proposals enhance the overall quality of community life. - 9.
+Review new housing proposals and support those that meet the community's housing needs and that are consistent with the policies outlined in this Comprehensive Plan. - 10.
+Encourage contiguous development patterns that preserve and expand upon existing neighborhoods. - 11.
+Encourage the location of new residential developments within, or close to, existing residential developments. - 12.
+Encourage housing developers to cluster homes on smaller lots while preserving open space in the development. - 13.
+Encourage clustering rural residential homes away from agricultural operations. - 14.
+Maintain the character of existing neighborhoods by encouraging future residential homes to blend architecturally.

+- 15. Encourage the preservation and rehabilitation of existing housing stock in the community. - 16.
+Consider the development of a property maintenance ordinance to ensure a high-quality living environment within all residential areas. - 17.
 Where and when appropriate, utilize county, state, and federal programs or grants to maintain existing housing or to support the construction of future housing.

-4.4 HOUSING CHARACTERISTICS
+4.1 HOUSING CHARACTERISTICS

-4.4.1 HOUSEHOLDS AND HOUSING UNITS: PAST, PRESENT, AND FUTURE
+4.1.1 HOUSEHOLDS AND HOUSING UNITS: PAST, PRESENT, AND FUTURE

-The Town of Lamont has shown total households decreasing 10% between 1970 and 2000 (Table 4.1).
+The Town of Wiota has shown total households increasing 15% between 1970 and 2000 (Table 4.1).
 A household includes all the people who occupy a housing unit as their usual place of residence.
-Between 1980 and 2000, total housing units dropped by 6% in 2000 (data for 1970 was not available).
-Assuming that the number of people per household is stabilized at 2.8 (2000 Town average), high and State population projections suggest that the Town will increase its number of households (see Figure 4.1).
+Between 1980 and 2000, total housing units decreased 2% (data for 1970 was not available).
+Assuming that the number of people per household is stabilized at 2.7 (2000 Town average), population projections are unclear, as they suggest the Town will almost equally either increase or decrease its number of households (see Figure 4.1).
+However, the State projection seems to indicate a decreasing trend, so it could be assumed that the State and SWWRPC's low projection give a more realistic portrayal of the future.
 These projections are based on past trends and do not necessarily reflect the potential impact of unprecedented development pressures such as large industries coming into the community.